Jensbeltman/CharucoBoardToSVG/README.md

 The generated files are included in this repository.

 The example 6x6 and 8x8 boards are 36 inches square.
 The example 8x6 board is 24 inches by 18 inches.

+The PDF files are slightly different from the other two image formats, since crop marks are added around the boards.
+The crop marks are at the interface between the bleed and margin zones; the material outside the crop marks is the bleed zone and this is what is discarded by the crop.
+The margin provides an area that may be used to hold the board (in a frame, for example).

 ## CharucoBoardToSVG